N/NE HOMEOWNERSHIP APPLICATION FOR PREFERENCE:

 - A current or former address of your parent/guardian or grandparent that is eligible for preference points – you may use the address of a parent/guardian or grandparent who is deceased.

 - A piece of paper and a pen or pencil.
 You will need these to write down the reference number that you will get at the end of the application process.
 This reference number will be proof that you have applied.

 How do I request reasonable accommodation to fill out my application?

 If you require a reasonable accommodation in order to meet the deadline, contact the helpline by calling 503-823-4147 or visit www.portlandoregon.gov/phb/preference for a list of Designated Application Sites who can help you.

 I have a disability preventing me from completing the application, what can I do?

-Reasonable accommodation request forms for individuals experiencing a disability are available here.
-Submit your request electronically to PHBwaitlist@portlandoregon.gov or by mail to:
+Reasonable accommodation request forms are available on the PHB website and at partner sites for individuals experiencing a disability.
+Submit your request electronically to PHBwaitlist@portlandoregon.gov, or by mail to: